jigs1996/v7-docs/content/start/folder_structure.md

 ---
-title: 'Folder Structure'
+title: 'Folder structure'
 description: 'Understand the default folder structure of an AdonisJS application and the role of each file and directory.'
 ---

-# Folder Structure
+# Folder structure

 When you create a new AdonisJS application, it comes with a thoughtful default folder structure designed to keep projects tidy, predictable, and easy to refactor.

-This structure reflects conventions that work well for most projects, but AdonisJS does not lock you into them — you are free to reorganize files and directories to suit your team's workflow.
+This structure reflects conventions that work well for most projects, but AdonisJS does not lock you into them.
+You are free to reorganize files and directories to suit your team's workflow.

 Depending on the starter kit you select, some files or directories may differ.
 For example, the **Inertia** starter kit contains a top-level `inertia` folder, whereas the **Hypermedia** starter kit does not include this folder.